Meghana7777777/linux-commands/README.md

 * unzip - used to decompress and extract the content from the compress archived ex : gunzip filename

-* http - http stands for a hypertext transfer protocol used for transferring             data over a network , includes website content and API calls ,uses http         protocol.
+* http - http stands for a hypertext transfer protocol used for transferring data over a network ,includes website content and API calls ,uses http protocol.
 There are two main kinds of http messages: request and responses.

 * https -The S in https stands for secure.
 Https uses TLS(SSL) to encrypt normal  http requests and responses.As a result ,https is far more secure than http.

 * internal network - An internal network , called an intranet , is one which is restricted to a difined set of users.An example would be a network accessed only by the employees  of a specific company.

 * external network - An external network allows users of all types access.
+Besides the internet, an example would include a network that allows customers to connect s company to place orders.

-                     Besides the internet, an example would include a network                        that allows customers to connect s company to place orders.* public subnet - Instances in public subnet can connect directly to the internet through an nternet gateway
+* public subnet - Instances in public subnet can connect directly to internet through an nternet gateway

-* private subnet - Instances in private subnet can connect to the internet using a network address translation (NAT) gateway,but cant receive unsolicited inbound connections from internet.
+* private subnet - Instances in private subnet can connect to the interne using a network address translation (NAT) gateway,but cant receive unsolicited inbound connections from internet.

 * TCP - TCP means transmission control protocol , is a connection based protocol while tcp is more reliable,it transfers data more slowly .

 * UDP - UDP means user datagram protocol ,is a connectionless.
 UDP is less reliable but works more quickly.

 * System Info:
 =============